 One of the purposes of the JET Programme is to internationalize Japan through better mutual understanding and acceptance of cultures at grassroots levels, by employing throughout the whole country Assistant Language Teachers (ALT’s) in public schools, Coordinators of International Relations (CIR’s) in local government bodies, and less commonly, Sports Exchange Advisors (SEA’s) in sporting facilities.
-Currently for the 2011-2012 year, there are 4,330 participants from 39 countries, which makes the JET Programme the largest global exchange programme.
+In 2019, there were 5,761 participants on the Programme from 57 countries.

 In line with JETAA International’s mission at the local level, Q/A chapter’s purposes are fourfold:

 - To provide a network for our members, both veterans and new returnees, via regular social, community and career events:

 - find old friends and connect with new ones, reminisce about our times on JET, all in the spirit of keeping our links with and memories of Japan alive;

 - discuss career opportunities, Japan-related or otherwise, between veterans providing tips and guidance on post-JET professional adjustment and development, and new returnees who can provide fresh insight on the current trends in Japan.